kushalm9203/donation-analytics/README.md

 I use a config.py file which configures the path to the input and output files.
 This is OS-agnostic.
 I make use of datetime library (to check if date is valid), math (ceil() method for nearest-rank method), os and sys (to find paths).

 I have a separate tests directory along with the given src, input, output directories.
 I make use of pytest for unit tests.
-It can be executed by going into tests directory and using the command: pytest
+It can be executed by going into tests directory and using the command: pytest insight_testsuite also works.

 Initially, I thought that if a donor's transactions are out of order, i.e. if an old transaction (in time) is read after a more recent transaction, then this recent transaction (in time) should be considered as a transaction from a repeat donor.
 If that is the case, the donor hash table can map donor (donor, zipcode) to a heap consisting of all of the donor's transactions arranged based on transaction dates.
 So if a transaction isn't from the oldest year it is considered to be a repeat donor transaction.
 Except for the oldest year, all the others would be repeat donor transactions.
 The FAQ is vague but it says I don't need to go back and change anything and I should consider every transaction as a new transaction without considering the stored transaction again.